 Here are some tips to keep gum disease at bay:

 During a dental exam, your gums will be probed with a small ruler.
-This probing is a way to check for inflammation.
-It also measures any pockets around your teeth.
-A normal depth is 1 to 3 millimetres.
+This probing is a way to check for inflammation and to measure any pockets around your teeth.
+A normal pocket depth is 1 to 3 millimeters.
 Your dentist may also order X-rays to check for bone loss.

-There are several techniques that can be used to deep clean4 your teeth without surgery.
+There are several techniques that can be used to deep clean your teeth without surgery.
 They all remove plaque and tartar to prevent gum irritation.